Our Process

 This allows us to define the scope of coverage clearly before any deployment occurs.

-Certain spaces, functions, or individuals carry higher operational, reputational, or business consequence.
-These are identified during planning and weighted accordingly.
+Certain locations, functions, or individuals may carry greater operational or reputational importance.
+These considerations are identified during planning so teams can prioritize attention appropriately.

 3. Deployment Planning